HillaryDanan/abstraction-intelligence/papers/mind_body_neurochemistry.md

 -----

-*Acknowledgments: This framework connects neurochemical coordination to cognitive science research on compositionality (Fodor & Pylyshyn, 1988), interoception (Craig, 2009; Seth, 2013), and the computational requirements of embedded agency.
-The question—whether neurochemistry implements compositional self-state abstraction—emerges from applying these frameworks to established patterns of central-peripheral coordination.*
+*Acknowledgments: This paper extends the Abstraction-Intelligence framework’s treatment of gating mechanisms and compositional self-state.
+The framework proposes that biological cognition gates processing mode based on novelty (Aston-Jones & Cohen, 2005), enabling construction rather than pure retrieval.
+Here we argue that neurochemistry provides the vocabulary for such gating—factorized self-state signals that compose with world-state.
+The broader framework connects compositional representation in cognitive science (Fodor & Pylyshyn, 1988), interoception (Craig, 2009; Seth, 2013), and the computational requirements of embedded agency.
+If neurochemistry implements compositional self-state abstraction, this provides biological evidence for the framework’s core claim that compositional structure extends beyond world-modeling to self-representation.*